-Design of the AES requires a minimum vertical separation of 12 in.
+Design of the AES requires a minimum vertical separation of 12 in to the limiting layer.
 There must be a minimum of 12 in of naturally occurring suitable or provisionally suitable soil below grade at the location of the system on the site for the AES to be permitted.